 Should be sent, preferably by e-mail, to ITS Award Committee Chair:

 Prof Lasse Rosendahl

 A letter of nomination and no more than three letters of recommendation should be sent to Prof. Lasse Rosendahl directly from the references and nominator.
 (An email containing the subject “ITS Young Investigator Award ”” and with attachment(s) as a word or pdf document is preferred).

 - Full Resume & Highlights of the 10 years following the Ph.D.

 - Copies of 1st page of publications, acceptances, or submissions in the last 60 months.
 (Manuscripts to

 - be submitted or in progress will not be considered.)

 - Titles and locale of contributed or invited presentations given in the 5-year period under consideration.

 Applications must be received by:

 Each panelist will rank the applications using a standardized format that will weigh in the different criteria, and will submit the results to both the Panel Chair and Deputy Chair by e-mail.
 Ties will be resolved by vote organized by email or by a conference call among all Panelists.
-If there is any difficulty in the winner attending the conference the organizing committee will endeavor to aid the winner in a feasible and reasonable manner.
+If there is any difficulty in the winner attending the conference the International Thermoelectric Society will endeavor to aid the winner in a feasible and reasonable manner.